Compare Rates

 Individuals with this condition may develop dangerous fat deposits in their blood vessels.
 These deposits make it very difficult for a lot of blood to flow through their arteries as time passes.
 A heart that does not have enough oxygen-rich blood will increase the risk of a heart attack.

-Also, a shortage of blood in one brain can cause a stroke.
-Strokes can be as quick and fatal as heart attacks.
+Also, a shortage of blood in one part of the brain can cause a stroke.
+Strokes can be as quick and as fatal as heart attacks.
 High cholesterol can be inherited, but it’s often the result of unhealthy lifestyle choices and is thus preventable and treatable.
 A healthy diet, regular exercise, and sometimes medication can significantly reduce levels.

 What Kind of Foods Lower Cholesterol Levels?